-The definition of shared priorities for the extension of social protection and the implementation of a SPF should be enshrined in a national social protection policy and strategic framework.
+- The definition of shared priorities for the extension of social protection and the implementation of an SPF should be enshrined in a national social protection policy and strategic framework.
 The adoption of a national social protection policy and strategy is an efficient way to maintain priorities despite changes in the government.
-It also provides official support to formalize the vision of the country in terms of social protection development and its implementation path.

-The preparation of such a policy and strategy also forces a country to ensure the coherence of social protection development policies with other national policies, notably with respect to available funding (fiscal space allocation).
-These strategies should be based on pertinent context-specific targets, clear and well-established theories of change, and sound results-based management approaches which ensure the capacity to plan the right interventions where and in the way that they need to be.
+It also provides official support to formalize the vision of the country in terms of social protection development and its implementation path. - The preparation of such a policy and strategy also forces a country to ensure the coherence of social protection development policies with other national policies, notably concerning available funding (fiscal space allocation).
+These strategies should be based on pertinent context-specific targets (including some that are gender-responsive and inclusive of people with disability, ethnic minorities, the elderly, or other marginalized groups), clear and well-established theories of change, and sound results-based management approaches which ensure the capacity to plan the right interventions where and in the way that they need to be.